Anglo-Dutch Treaty of 1814: Cooperation

-The treaty also noted a declaration of 15 June 1814 by the Dutch, slave ships were no longer permitted in British ports.
-That restriction would be extended to a ban on the involvement of Dutch subjects in the Atlantic slave trade.
-Britain also agreed to pay £1,000,000 to Sweden to resolve a claim to the Caribbean island of Guadeloupe.

-The British and the Dutch agreed to spend £2,000,000 each on improving the defences of the Low Countries.
-More funds, of up to £3,000,000, are mentioned for the "final and satisfactory settlement of the Low Countries in union with Holland."

-Disputes arising from the treaty were the subject of the Anglo-Dutch Treaty of 1824.
+The treaty also included a declaration issued by the Dutch government on 15 June 1814 noting that slave ships were no longer permitted in British-controlled ports.
+William I of the Netherlands had issued a royal decree in June 1814 which abolished Dutch involvement in the Atlantic slave trade, and the British and Dutch governments were both in agreement regarding their opposition to the trade.
+Britain and the Netherlands also agreed to spend £2,000,000 each on improving defences in the Low Countries, while a further set of funds, up to £3,000,000, are mentioned for the "final and satisfactory settlement of the Low Countries in union with Holland."
+Disputes arising from the treaty resulted in the signing of the Anglo-Dutch Treaty of 1824.